google/grr-doc/faq.md

 For forensic analysis and timeline building, UTC always makes the most sense.
 We have added a UTC clock to the top right hand corner of the UI to help reason about the timestamps you see.

+## Is there any relation between the [grr](https://pypi.python.org/pypi/grr) pip package and Google's GRR?

+No. The naming collision is just a coincidence, and you might actually run into [issues](https://github.com/google/grr/issues/572) if you install the two in the same Python environment.